History of Wikipedia: 2009

-On 25 June 2009 at 3:15 pm PDT (22:15 UTC), following the death of pop icon Michael Jackson, the website temporarily crashed.
+On 25 June 2009 at 22:15 UTC, following the death of Michael Jackson, the website temporarily crashed.
 The Wikimedia Foundation reported nearly a million visitors to Jackson's biography within one hour, probably the most visitors in a one-hour period to any article in Wikipedia's history.
 By late August 2009, the number of articles in all Wikipedia editions had exceeded 14 million.
 The three-millionth article on the English Wikipedia, Beate Eriksen, was created on 17 August 2009 at 04:05 UTC.
 On 27 December 2009, the German Wikipedia exceeded one million articles, becoming the second edition after the English Wikipedia to do so.
 A TIME article listed Wikipedia among 2009's best websites.
 Wikipedia content became licensed under a Creative Commons Attribution-ShareAlike license in 2009.

 Second decade: 2010–2019

 2010

 On 24 March, the European Wikipedia servers went offline due to an overheating problem.
 Failover to servers in Florida turned out to be broken, causing DNS resolution for Wikipedia to fail across the world.
 The problem was resolved quickly, but due to DNS caching effects, some areas were slower to regain access to Wikipedia than others.

 On 13 May, the site released a new interface.
 New features included an updated logo, new navigation tools, and a link wizard.
 However, the classic interface remained available for those who wished to use it.
 On 12 December, the English Wikipedia passed the 3.5-million-article mark, while the French Wikipedia's millionth article was created on 21 September.
 The 1-billionth Wikimedia project edit was performed on 16 April.
 In early 2010, Wikipedia Version 0.7 article selection release was published.